The Ultimate Guide to Conjoint Analysis: Explanation, Examples, Types, Tools, & Use Cases

 6. Sawtooth Software

-Sawtooth Software was the pioneer of online conjoint analysis surveys and has been a major player in the online market research space for over 30 years.
-They have a range of expertise in traditional and digital conjoint research that is hard to compete with.
-If you plan on hiring their in-house experts alongside their product, you’ll be in good hands.
+Sawtooth Software pioneered digital conjoint analysis surveys in the 1990s and has been a major player in the market research space for over 30 years.
+They offer deep expertise in both traditional and digital conjoint research, along with webinars and training programs for market researchers looking to upskill.

 7. QuestionPro